noelforte/eleventy-plugin-vento/.github/ISSUE_TEMPLATE/99-known-issue.md

 ---
-name: ‼️ Known issue
+name: Known issue
-about: Create an issue tracking a known problem or future enhancement
+about: Create a blank issue for tracking a known problem or future enhancement.
 title: '<issue title>'
 labels: known issue
 assignees: noelforte